huntdatacenter/docs/docs/data-transfers/external-kista.md

 category: Data transfers
 permalink: /data-transfers/external-kista
 sidebarDepth: 2
-description: External kistas support labs with a simple and secure way to transport data from an external user located outside HUNT Cloud and into their lab in HUNT Cloud.
+description: External kistas support labs with a simple and secure way to transfer data from an external user located outside HUNT Cloud and into a lab in HUNT Cloud.
 ---

 # External kista

-External kistas support labs with a simple and secure way to transport data from an external user located outside HUNT Cloud and into their lab in HUNT Cloud.
-In short, external kistas are short-lived and hardened [SFTP](https://en.wikipedia.org/wiki/SSH_File_Transfer_Protocol) servers that are dedicated to one specific data transaction of data transport.
+External kistas support labs with a simple and secure way to transfer data from an external user located outside HUNT Cloud and into a lab in HUNT Cloud.
+In short, external kistas are short-lived and hardened [SFTP](https://en.wikipedia.org/wiki/SSH_File_Transfer_Protocol) servers dedicated to transferring data.

 ## For external users